miniSat/Minisat/docs/usage.rst

 Click on Infrastructure -> Profile

-* Name your Profile, fill the fields of RAM, VCPUS and Disk Space
+* Name your Profile, fill the fields of RAM, virtual CPUs and Disk Space
 * Name should not get repeated.

-Once you click *Submit* Profile gets added to database and is visible in **View Existing** Section.
+Once you click *Submit* Profile gets added to database and is enlisted in **View Existing** Section.

 ++++++
 Step 3